- Registration are closed!!

-The first Cadenza challenge is about improving the perceived audio quality of recorded music for people with a hearing loss.
+The Cadenza Challenges are about improving the perceived audio quality of recorded music for people with a hearing loss.

 What do we mean by audio quality?
-Imagine listening to a music track in two different ways.
+Imagine listening to the same music track in two different ways.
 First listening via a low quality mp3 played on a cheap cell phone, and then via a high quality wav heard over studio-grade loudspeaker monitors.
 The underlying music is the same in both cases, but the audio quality is very different - this is what we are interested in.

 The tasks are based on two common listening scenarios: